nulib/humanities-open-books/_books/english-novel-in-the-magazines.md

 thumbnail: #filename
 ebook:
 print:
-description: "The English Novel in the Magazines, 1740-1815, explores the popularity of magazines in the nineteenth century and the ways that much of the published fiction of the time appeared serially in these publications.
-Robert D. Mayo's groundbreaking study remains important to scholars of the nineteenth century as one of the first books to examine in a systematic manner the impact of magazines on reading and the dissemination of fiction in nineteenth-century England."
 ---
+_The English Novel in the Magazines, 1740-1815_, explores the popularity of magazines in the nineteenth century and the ways that much of the published fiction of the time appeared serially in these publications.
+Robert D. Mayo's groundbreaking study remains important to scholars of the nineteenth century as one of the first books to examine in a systematic manner the impact of magazines on reading and the dissemination of fiction in nineteenth-century England.